we will do it together

 STEP 3: Apply diluted vinegar

-To address the problem areas, you can use a simple but effective homemade cleaner, comprising equal parts water and vinegar.
-Mix both in a bucket, then dip into the corner of a fabric.
+To deal with the problem areas, you can use a simple but efficient homemade cleaner, comprising equal parts water and vinegar.
+Into the corner of a fabric, then dip mix the two in a bucket that is small.

-Wring out the cloth so that it’s moist but not wet, then proceed to wipe the leather’s parts down.
-Rinse the cloth after every few strokes to prevent spreading any dirt.
+Wring out the cloth so it’s damp but not wet, then proceed to wipe down the soiled parts of the leather.
+After every few strokes to avoid spreading any dirt, rinse the cloth.

 STEP 4: Wipe down the leather